Internet security: How to protect your digital life from hackers and viruses

 Anti-virus, decent passwords and backups are basic stuff, they’re things we should all be doing anyway as a general rule.
 But they won’t protect against smart and/or lucky hackers, for that we need to look at more advanced security features.

-Normally to login to email or another service you just enter a username and password, but 2FA means there’s a secondary layer of protection which must be passed before you’re allowed entry.
-Often it's some kind of hardware device so attackers would need physical access.
+Normally to login to email or another service you just enter a username and password, but MFA means there’s a secondary layer of protection which must be passed before you’re allowed entry.
+Often it's some kind of hardware device so attackers would need physical access in addition to knowing your password.

 This is really common for online banking where you’ll have to slot your credit or debit card into a reader, which spits out an ID code that must be entered in addition to your online banking password.

-Google also offers 2FA, and all you need is a mobile phone to receive text messages.
+Google also offers MFA, and all you need is a phone to receive texts.

-Two factor is showing up on a lot more often so if it’s available, use it.
-For instance, LastPass now offers two factor (and you absolutely should use it here, if nowhere else) and the digital download service Steam has a feature called SteamGuard which requires verification every time you connect from a new computer.
+Multifactor is showing up on a lot more often so if it’s available, use it.
+For instance, LastPass supports it (and you absolutely should use it here, if nowhere else) and the digital download service Steam has a feature called SteamGuard which requires verification every time you connect from a new computer.

 Pack a digital emergency recovery kit